Hello my sweet friends old and new! I am so happy to have you here this evening for our Home For Christmas home tour!

 I’m loving this view of the foyer from the kitchen.

 We’re going to head upstairs, but first let’s peer at the decorated stairwell.
-My sweet oldest daughter hangs this garland every year (I’m hoping to upgrade it to something more substantial at the after Christmas sales this year).
+My sweet oldest daughter hangs this garland every year.
 I added some bells strung on baker’s twine.

 Looking through the spindles you get a glimpse of my package theme for this year. :)